henrikrexed/Otel_Lab_guide/content/03_Auto_Instrumentation/index.md

 ## Auto Instrumentation

-In this module to inject the auto instrumentation library using the OpenTelemtry Operator.
+In this module to inject the auto instrumentation library using the OpenTelemetry Operator.

 In this module you will go through the following actions:

 1. Create a new Namespace for our demo application
-1. Deploy the OpenTelemtry SideCar collector in the namesapce
+1. Deploy the OpenTelemetry SideCar collector in the namespace
-1. Deploy the Instrumentation object in the namespace
+1. Deploy the `Instrumentation` object in the namespace
-1. Update the Instrumetnation object by adding the right instrumentation annotation
+1. Update the `Instrumetnation` object by adding the right instrumentation annotation

 ### Step 1: Create the New Namespace